smarty/klaxon/README.md

 ## How does this package work?

-This package defines a small number of severity levels, which correspond with distinct counter metrics (implementation not provided, but you could used [github.com/smarty/metrics/v2](https://pkg.go.dev/github.com/smartystreets/metrics/v2)).
+This package defines a small number of severity levels, which correspond with distinct counter metrics (implementation not provided, but you could use [github.com/smarty/metrics/v2](https://pkg.go.dev/github.com/smartystreets/metrics/v2)).

 This package also defines a few alert escalation strategies to calculate a severity based on a series of events (timestamps).